Howdy, I’m Ángela 🖐

 Volunteer Translator at NutritionFacts.org

-They say we all gotta start somewhere, but my beginnings were certainly just destiny doing its thing.
-I’ve been an English lover for a long time, ever since I discovered when I was a teenager that the Internet was a whole other world if you knew English.
-But that was also when I fell in love with NutritionFacts.
-As a non-profit organization, a lot of their translation work is done through volunteers, and I jumped on that bandwagon as soon as I felt comfortable enough with my English skills.
+As a teenager, I learned that the Internet was a much bigger world if you spoke English.
+It was around that time that I discovered NutritionFacts and fell in love with their mission.
+As a non-profit organization, a lot of their translation work is done through volunteers, and I jumped on that bandwagon as soon as the opportunity presented itself.

 -